TedAn-H0nzrA/TSP-Problems/README.md

 The brute-force algorithm explores every possible permutation of the cities to find the shortest route.
 While this guarantees the **optimal solution**, the performance **degrades rapidly** as the number of cities increases.

 > Time complexity: `(n-1)!` where `n` is the number of cities

+## 🧠 Implemented Algorithm: **Ant Colony Optimization**

+The ACO algorithm use the behavior of ant walking throught the cities to find the shortest route.
+While this will not guarantees the **optimal solution**, but the performance **is fast** compare to the Brute-Force alogorithm.

 ### Performance indication (color-coded)